telepresenceio/telepresence/reference/intercepts.md

 Also because you're logged in, Telepresence will default to `--mechanism=http --http-match=auto` (or just `--http-match=auto`; `--http-match` implies `--mechanism=http`).
 If you hadn't been logged in it would have defaulted to `--mechanism=tcp`.
 This tells it to do smart intercepts and only intercept a subset of HTTP requests, rather than just intercepting the entirety of all TCP connections.
 This is important for working in a shared cluster with teammates, and is important for the preview URL functionality.
 See `telepresence intercept --help` for information on using `--http-match` to customize which requests it intercepts.

 ## Supported Workloads
 Kubernetes has various [workloads](https://kubernetes.io/docs/concepts/workloads/).
-Currently, telepresence supports intercepting Deployments and ReplicaSets.
+Currently, telepresence supports intercepting Deployments, ReplicaSets, and StatefulSets.
-<Alert severity="info"> While many of our examples may use Deployments, they would also work on ReplicaSets </Alert>
+<Alert severity="info"> While many of our examples may use Deployments, they would also work on ReplicaSets and StatefulSets </Alert>

 ## Specifying a namespace for an intercept